hashkat/hashkat/docs/developers.md

 #### How Does **#k@** Work?

-**Hashkat** is a simulation.
+**Hashkat** is a simulation of a social worker based on agent (node) actions.
 Actions have a probability of occurring set by the user.
 At each increment in time, a random number is generated which determines which action is taken.

 In **#k@** all potential actions have rates.
 The actions are 'add_agent' (to network), and for each agent 'tweet', 'retweet', 'follow', and 'unfollow'.
 A further network rate is the 'decay' rate, time after which tweets lose eligibility to be retweeted.